nasifimtiazohi/Coverity-Data-Analysis/memory/report.md

 For this paper,
-we focus only on C/C++ project, keeping four projects out of the five of the original paper and extending their data upto latest available scans.
+we focus only on C/C++ project, keeping four projects out of the five in the original paper and extending their data upto latest available scans.
-We also added six new projects where the project maintainers have granted us access to the scan reports.
+We also add six new projects
+where the project maintainers
+have granted us access to the scan reports.
-While we did not strictly follow the selection criteria on project size and scan duration of the original paper,
+While we do not strictly follow the selection criteria on project size and scan duration of the original paper,